bigdenergy/pokemon-api/README.md

 ### Prerequisites

-Before you start using the Pokémon API, make sure you have the following software installed:
+Before you start using the Pokemon API, make sure you have the following software installed:

 - Node.js: Download and install Node.js from [nodejs.org](https://nodejs.org/).